Hassle-Free Business Insurance

 Underwriting is the process insurers use to assess the risk of insuring a small business.

 Underwriting is the process insurers use to determine the risks of insuring your small business.
-It involves the insurance company determining whether your firm poses an acceptable risk and, if it does, calculating a fair price for your coverage.
+It involves the insurance company determining whether your business poses an acceptable risk and, if it does, calculating an appropriate premium for your coverage.

-An insurance underwriter is someone who manages the insurance underwriting process.
+An underwriter is an insurance professional who specializes in risk assessment and prevention.
 As an insurance company employee, an underwriter represents the insurer, not the customer, in the purchase transaction.

 Does underwriting apply to all forms of insurance?